folio-org/folio-org.github.io/community/which-forum.md

 and in-person meetings.
 If something important occurs in a secondary channel, it must be recorded in a primary channel.

+We follow a variation of the Apache motto:
+**_If it didn't happen in one of the primary communication channels (Discuss, Wiki, Issues, and GitHub), it didn't happen._**

 ## General notes